-What Is a Cash-Out Refinance?
+What Is A Cash-Out Mortgage Refinance?

-How Can a Cash-Out Refi Help You?
+How Can A Cash-Out Refi Help You?

 Now that we’ve gone over the things that can make a cash-out refi an attractive loan option, how might you use one to accomplish your goals?
 Here are just a few ways the value of your home might come in handy.

-Home Improvement and Renovation Projects
+Home Improvement And Renovation Projects

-Maximize Your Savings and Investments
+Maximize Your Savings And Investments

 The last great reason you might take a cash-out refi is to maximize your savings and investments.
-If your house has a ton of value, you can’t access that money unless you do one of two things: either refinance your home or sell it.
+If your house has a ton of value, you can’t access that money unless you do one of two things: refinance your home or sell it.
 Let’s look at the potential benefit of refinancing your house.